tylerbouknight/GoogS/README.md

 ### Notes
 - Use the iOS specific script for iOS/Safari.
 - If someone smarter than I would like to merge them feel completely free to do so - would be much appreciated.
 - Also, unimportantly, I used GPT to write this readme.
+As well as the inline script notes, formatting, and debugging.